ahawkins/api_guides/readme.md

 ## Markdown

 I love Markdown.
-It's mucher easy to read and write than textile.
+It's much easier to read and write than textile.
 [Redcarpet](https://github.com/tanoku/redcarpet) is used for parsing.
 It includes some more features like fenced code blocks with language specification (yay!), tables, and a few other tricks.
 You can read their documentation for the complete list of available features.
-You may also include HTML inside the markdown, however, you cannot use markdown inside the HTML.
-Common use case for HTML is `<dl>`.
+You may also include HTML inside the markdown, but you cannot use markdown inside the HTML.
+A common use case for HTML is `<dl>`.
 Definition lists are part of PHP markdown extra and not supported by Redcarpet.